AndersMyrmel/React-Chess/README.md

 # React chess

-A chess website with various functionalities made with react-chessboard, Chess.js and Leela chess engine.
+A work-in-progress chess website with various functionalities made with react-chessboard, Chess.js and Leela chess engine.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).